Eddie Timanus: Sportswriting

 Timanus is a staff sportswriter for USA Today.
 His articles appear frequently in the publication.
-In addition to general reporting, he is responsible for compiling the weekly USA Today Coaches' Poll.
+In addition to general reporting, Timanus is responsible for compiling the weekly USA Today Coaches' Poll.
 He also writes the preview section for college football games.

 Personal life

-He met his wife through a Yahoo!
-Groups discussion group on game shows; the couple now has a son.
+Timanus met his wife, Kelli, through a Yahoo!
+Groups discussion group on game shows; they have a son named Evan.